Tesla to deliver Cybertrucks after Musk tempers expectations

 "The larger problem for the Cybertruck is the Cybertruck wasn't really designed for pickup truck users," Eric Noble, president of automotive consulting firm, The CARLAB, said.

-"It will have a much narrower appeal than a Ram or an F series," he said of the popular Dodge and Ford F.N pickups.
+"It will have a much narrower appeal than a Ram or an F series," he said of the popular Ford F.NF-150 pickup.

 Cybertruck, which is two years behind schedule, enters a hot and highly profitable pickup truck market to compete with the likes of Ford's F150 Lightning, Rivian Automotive's RIVN.O R1T and General Motors' GM.N Hummer EV.